PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 Ashby is a pretty intuitive platform to use, but here are a few helpful tips to get you going

-*   [A guide to getting started with the basics](https://www.notion.so/Getting-Started-for-Interviewers-4b6bd7cc94834e1ebe8d63345030696f) - this is pretty much everything you need to navigate through Ashby to provide feeedback and review candidates.
+*   [A guide to getting started with the basics](https://www.notion.so/Getting-Started-for-Interviewers-4b6bd7cc94834e1ebe8d63345030696f) - this is pretty much everything you need to navigate through Ashby to provide feedback and review candidates.
 *   Link your Gmail account in Settings if you are in direct contact with candidates - this means any emails you send directly from your inbox will automatically be captured on their Ashby record for everyone on the hiring team to see.
 *   When emailing candidates from within Ashby, you can select a Template from the drop down bar (and customize it if you want).
 If you find yourself writing the same email, it is worth saving as a template.